 The men and women who serve our country, along with their families, have made immense sacrifices for our safety and national security.
 It’s not enough to ensure that our service members are well trained and equipped while they are actively serving.
-Our commitment to the Soldiers, Sailors, Airmen, Marines, and Coast Guard members who support and defend the United States around the world every day must extend to taking care of them once they return home.
+Our commitment to the Soldiers, Sailors, Air Force, Marines, and Coast Guard members who support and defend the United States around the world every day must extend to taking care of them once they return home.

 Female veterans deserve equal access to quality healthcare.
 We must pass bipartisan legislation like the Deborah Sampson Act, which supports female veterans at risk of homelessness and provides legal and benefits services.